srsudar/SemCache/chromeapp/README.md

 for interacting with the file system and sockets--permissions that are available to Chrome Apps but not to Chrome extensions.

+# Running

+The built code is checked into git and is located in the `dist/` directory.
+This is a conscious decision to facilitate use even by those without the build tools installed.

+Go to `chrome://extensions`, check the `Enable Developer Mode` box in the top right.
+Click `Load Unpacked Extension` and select the `dist/` directory.

+If necessary, click `launch`.
+The UI should open.
+Select `Settings` and complete the settings, click `Save Settings`, then right click and select `Reload App`.
+(This step will be removed in the future.)
+Click the `Start` toggle.

+You should now be able to browse your own cache and see other users on the network.

 # Building

 ## Build Overview